 Testing For Common Walls With Multiple Leafs

-The STC values shown above for the common framing assemblies are from a series of tests commissioned by Owens Corning and Resilmount ( A237R Sound Isolation Clip).
+The STC values shown above for the common framing assemblies are from a series of tests commissioned by Owens Corning and Sound isolation clips.
 While STC does not tell the entire story, it is clear that the triple leaf and quadruple leaf assemblies should be avoided whenever possible.

 Testing For Clipped Assemblies With Multiple Leafs